 Black hole metrics surrounded by quintessence have long been a popular topic.
 Kiselev first proposed a Schwarzschild black hole solution in the presence of a quintessence field in~\cite{Q4}.
 Following this work, many black hole solutions surrounded by typical dark energy fields have been derived.
 Toshmatov et al. extended Kiselev’s solution to rotating black holes using the Newman-Janis algorithm~\cite{Q5,Q6}, as shown in~\cite{Q7}.
 Xu et al. also applied similar methods to obtain the corresponding Kerr–Newman–AdS solution~\cite{Q8}.
 By examining the thermodynamic consistency of these black holes, Ref. \cite{Q9} refined and further generalized these solutions.
 In \cite{Q10}, Benavides-Gallego et al. considered a rotating black hole with magnetic charge surrounded by quintessence and further analyzed the event horizon, ergosphere, and angular velocity of zero angular momentum observers.
 More importantly, they argued that dark energy significantly affects black hole dynamics.
 Moreover, Ndogmo et al. investigated the thermodynamic behavior of rotating black holes with nonlinear magnetic charge in a quintessence field, confirming the second law of thermodynamics and revealing phase transitions~\cite{Q20}.

-This work investigates the thermodynamic properties of typical black holes in such a dark energy field from a topological perspective.
-The structure of the paper is as follows: Section II introduces the topological number of Schwarzschild black holes with a quintessence background; Section III analyzes Kerr and Kerr-AdS black holes in this context; Section IV discusses the effect of the quintessence field on the thermodynamic topological number of EGB black holes; the final section provides our conclusions.
+The structure of this paper is organized as follows: in the next section, we investigate the topological class of Schwarzschild black hole surrounded by quintessence.
+Section III shifts the focus to the thermodynamic topological classification of Kerr black hole in the presence of quintessence.
+Sections IV and V examine the Schwarzschild–AdS and Kerr–AdS black holes within the quintessence matter, respectively.
+Section VI discusses the topological characteristics of Einstein–Gauss–Bonnet (EGB) black holes.
+The final section provides our conclusions.